vidbina/vidbina.github.io/_drafts/2018-01-22-dbus-activation-and-nixos.markdown

 copying it to the clipboard right away, or at least allowing the user to click the notification or a button on a notification to perform the copy operation.

-This post documents my journey and learnings in my attempts to solve this issue.
+This post documents my journey and learnings in my attempts ~~to solve this issue~~ figure out how D-Bus plays ball in NixOS.

 At this stage I had already installed notify-osd on my NixOS :snowflake: mech before.
 Puzzled by notify-osd automatically starting after me logging in,